House Arrest (1996 film): Critical response

 The film received negative reviews from critics.
 On Rotten Tomatoes it has an approval rating of 10% based on 30 reviews.
 The site's consensus states: "Constructed out of cliches, thinly written characters, and fundamental misunderstandings of human nature, House Arrest is a dull (and borderline irresponsible) waste of a talented cast."
-Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.
+Audiences surveyed by CinemaScore gave it a grade "B+" on scale of A to F.

-Gene Siskel of the Chicago Tribune gave the film 0 out of 4 and called the film: "One of the year's worst movies... at least I hope so, or it's going to be a very bad year."
+Gene Siskel of the Chicago Tribune gave the film 0 out of 4 and called the film: "One of the year's worst movies...at least I hope so, or it's going to be a very bad year."

 Joe Leydon of Variety magazine called it "A tepid and repetitious comedy."